How Does LendingTree Get Paid?

 Loan term60 months60 months

-Loan amount is based on the average price paid for new cars as of December 2023, according to Kelley Blue Book.
-The average APR applies to new vehicles purchased in January 2024, according to Edmunds.
+Loan amount is based on the average price paid for new cars, according to Kelley Blue Book.
+The average APR applies to new vehicles purchased, according to Edmunds.

 Where to find car deals with 0% APR

-Car manufacturers’ captive financing arms — think Ford Motor Credit, Toyota Financial Services, and Nissan Finance — may offer 0% APR financing to help sell inventory off dealer lots.
+You may be able to get 0% APR financing from car manufacturers’ captive financing arms — think: Ford Motor Credit, Toyota Financial Services, and Nissan Finance — when they’re trying to help sell inventory off dealer lots.
 For instance, these incentives may be used to sell overstocked inventory, move slow-selling models or clear out models from the previous year.
+In these cases, they’ll profit off the vehicles themselves instead of the financing.

-While 0% APR financing offers can happen anytime throughout the year depending on the manufacturer, these promotional deals only last a short time.
-You can often find 0% financing deals at the end or beginning of the year as manufacturers clear dealer lots to make room for new models.
+While 0% APR financing offers can happen anytime throughout the year, depending on the manufacturer, these promotional deals only last a short time.
+You may be more likely to find 0% financing deals at the end or beginning of the year, as manufacturers clear dealer lots to make room for new models.

 Watch manufacturer and dealer websites for incentive offers.
 Some auto sites like Carfax track monthly 0% APR car loans.
 Offers may vary by location, so check with your local dealer on the incentives in your area.